The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Introduction

-We work over an algebraically closed field $k$.
+We work over an algebraically closed field $k$ of characteristic different from $2$.
 Our aim is to compute the scheme structure of the Hilbert scheme component

 containing the point defined by $\mathsf{aj}$.
-It is well known that the embedded deformations of $C$ into $J$ are parametrised by translations of $C$, and that they are \emph{obstructed} (see the next section for more details).
-In other words $\Hilb_{C/J}$ is singular, with reduced underlying variety isomorphic to $J$.
+It is well known that the embedded deformations of $C$ into $J$ are parametrised by translations of $C$, and that they are \emph{obstructed} as long as $g\geq 3$ (see the next section for more details).
+In other words $\Hilb_{C/J}$ is \emph{singular}, with reduced underlying variety isomorphic to $J$.
 The tangent space dimension to the Hilbert scheme has been computed in \cite{LangeSernesi,Griffiths1}.
 The result is

 Therefore, as $\dim J = g$, the non-reduced structure of $\Hilb_{C/J}$ along $J$ is accounted for (up to first order) by $g-2$ extra tangents.
-By homogeneity of the Jacobian, one might expect a global decomposition
+By homogeneity of the Jacobian, it is natural to expect a decomposition

-for some Artinian scheme $R_g$ with embedding dimension $g-2$.
-As we shall see, this is precisely what happens, and $R_g$ turns out to be the ``smallest'' Artinian scheme with the required embedding dimension.
+for some artinian scheme $R_g$ with embedding dimension $g-2$.
+As we shall see, this is precisely what happens, and $R_g$ turns out to be the ``smallest'' (in the sense of Lemma \ref{lemma3gd82}) artinian scheme with the required embedding dimension.
 More precisely, let \be R_g = \Spec k[s_1,\ldots,s_{g-2}]/\mathfrak m^2, \ee where $\mathfrak m = (s_1,\ldots,s_{g-2})$ is the maximal ideal of the origin.
-The main result of this note is the following.
+The main result of this paper (proved in Theorem \ref{main} in the main body) is the following.

-\begin{teo*} Let $C$ be a hyperelliptic curve of genus $g\geq 3$, and let $J$ be its Jacobian.
-There is an isomorphism of schemes
+\begin{theorem} Let $C$ be a hyperelliptic curve of genus $g\geq 2$ over a field $k$ of characteristic different from $2$, and let $J$ be its Jacobian.
+Then there is an isomorphism of $k$-schemes